syzmonz/awokxdag/README.md

 - **Target:** ESP32-C5 Dev Module, 8 MB flash, PSRAM, microSD
 - **Changelog:** [CHANGELOG.md](CHANGELOG.md)

+- **Battery Capacity Info:** This version of AxD is currently built against 1.4.4, it includes battery settings & info that I personally needed.

 > ## Authorized use only
 > This firmware transmits and disrupts networks (deauthentication, beacon